m-butterfield/bike-parking/README.md

 Bike Parking
 ======
-A webapp that shows directions to the nearest bike parking in San Francisco.
+A webapp that shows directions to nearby bike parking in San Francisco.

 See it in action here: [bikeparking.mattbutterfield.com](http://bikeparking.mattbutterfield.com)